thu-hoai/technical-notes/nand-2-tetris/README.md

 ```

-## Multi-bit versions of basic gates
+## Multi-bit busses
-- Multi-bit arrays: busess (computer hardware is designed to operate on busses. _For example, a basic requirement of a 32-bit computer is to be able to compute (bit-wise) an And function on two given 32-bit buses_ )
+Multi-bit arrays: busess (computer hardware is designed to operate on busses. _For example, a basic requirement of a 32-bit computer is to be able to compute (bit-wise) an And function on two given 32-bit buses_ )
--